jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 And none of them.

 This revelation surprised everyone.
 The martial arts community assumed one discipline would reign supreme.
 But that wasn't the case because each discipline had a limited toolbox of techniques.
-Sometimes those techniques were very effective in a real fight; like some Brazilian jit jitsu's submissions, or wrestling's dominate control.
+Sometimes those techniques were very effective in a real fight; like Brazilian jit jitsu's submissions, or wrestling's dominate control.
 But many techniques like karate's katas, taekwondo's flashy high-kicks, boxing's obesssion with standing toe-to-toe and swinging for a knockout were easily countered and therefore not effective.

-After several years of fighting no rules martial arts tournaments it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
+After several years of fighting in "no rules" martial arts tournaments it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
 As Ultimate Fighting kept on growing in popularity during the 1990s and 2000s, it forced the martial art communities to reflect on their techniques and beliefs.

 As said in the opening quote, many practioners, referees, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out."